Solanacean/GrimoireDigiMusicDLL/README.md

 Building the project will produce file `dsound.dll` (which is not to be confused with dsound.dll residing in your Windows system folder).

 ### Installation
+Download archive file containing the latest binaries from the repository's [releases page.](https://github.com/Solanacean/GrimoireDigiMusicDLL/releases) Unzip it.

 Copy `dsound.dll` and `bass.dll` to the game's installation folder.
 The wrapper will look for the tracks in MP3 format in a subfolder named `Music` which must contain all the required files (see details below).